hellerve/blog/wip/Carp_Patterns_II:_Testing.md

 Realistically, writing any of this by hand should not be necessary, but the `Test` module hasn’t been touched in a while, and noone has come up with a nicer API.
-I guess a macro that generates a bunch of the repetitive code in the test functions and another one that gather all of the test functions by looking for the prefix `test-` could be enough for me, but I’ll leave this as an exercise for the reader.
+I guess a macro that generates a bunch of the repetitive code in the test functions and another one that gathers all of the test functions by looking for the prefix `test-` could be enough for me, but I’ll leave this as an exercise for the reader.